ibm-cloud-docs/cloud-native/topic-configuration.md

 ```
 {:screen}

-**Tip:** There is a minor difference between the first example and this one.
+There is a minor difference between these examples.
 In the first example and the sample `values.yaml` file, a human added quotation marks.
 Quotation marks aren't required for strings in YAML.
 When Helm rendered the template, the quotation marks were left out.
-{: tip}
+{: note}

 ### ConfigMap
 {: #kubernetes-configmap}